Epidemiologist and Health Policy Expert, EPI Research Inc.

 Edmonton Rural Albertans use ERs more than those in Edmonton and Calgary, review shows

 https://informedopinions.org/wp-content/uploads/2020/03/Leadership-final-March-10-2020.pdf“> How does DATA help Leaders EMPOWER not MANAGE

 https://informedopinions.org/wp-content/uploads/2020/03/What-is-Your-Supportive-Care-Plan-March-11-2020.pdf“> COVID-19 What is YOUR Supportive Care Plan?
 Let's Educate and Empower

 Cynthia Carr B.A.
 (Psychology), M.P.A.
 (Health Policy), M.Sc.
 (Community Health & Epidemiology) is an independent consultant who has been working for 25 years in the fields of epidemiology, community health assessment, evaluation, focus group facilitation and health planning.
-Cynthia completed her education at Queen’s University in Kingston Ontario and started her career with the Government of the NWT in 1994.
+Carr completed her education at Queen’s University in Kingston Ontario and started her career with the Government of the NWT in 1994.
 Since then she has worked with the Government of Nunavut, Government of Manitoba and numerous health authorities, tribal councils and First Nations communities in Manitoba, Ontario and Alberta.
 She has particular expertise in the areas of Community Health Assessment and working with communities and governments to identify indicators to identify baseline needs and track success in program outcomes.
-Cynthia is a volunteer board member as Vice Chair for MANTRA Inc. and board member for the Chronic Disease Innovation Centre.
+She is a volunteer board member as Vice Chair for MANTRA Inc. and board member for the Chronic Disease Innovation Centre.